mzallaghi4/mzallaghi4.github.io/_pages/about.md

   - /about.html
 ---

-I am a MSc student in Applied Mathemaics at Tarbiat Modares University
+I am a researcher in Applied Mathemaics and Petroleum Engineering.
+I work in the fields of petroleum engineering and mathematics.
+Currently, my research interests lie in applied mathematics.
+I am particularly interested in numerical analysis, optimization, and control theory, mainly, multi-scale and multilevel numerical methods.
+I am also interested in data science and analytics.